git-sunao/fft-extended-source/README.md

-# mlfast:
+# fastlens:
-Public package of FFT based evaluation of extended source magnification, `mlfast`, which is named after `fast microlensing`.
+Public package of FFT based evaluation of extended source magnification, `fastlens`, which is named after `fast microlensing`.
 Please cite [Sugiyama 2022](https://arxiv.org/abs/2203.06637).

-FFT based method of extended soruce magnification is implemented in `mlfast/mag_fft.py`.
+FFT based method of extended soruce magnification is implemented in `fastlens/mag_fft.py`.
-FFT based method of time averaged magnification is implemented in `mlfast/timeave.py`.
+FFT based method of time averaged magnification is implemented in `fastlens/timeave.py`.

 Please cite my paper if you use my code for your project.